dpenciso/blog/_posts/2020-08-28-the-jamstack.markdown

 ## Why is the JAMStack important for a developer?

 The JAMStack is important in development for many reasons.
 The biggest ones are:
-- You get better performance since the files are pre-rendered and served over a CDN
+- You get better performance since the files are pre-rendered and served over a CDN.
-- There is higher sercurity because since there are no server-side processes, there is a smaller chance for attacks
+- There is higher sercurity because since there are no server-side processes, there is a smaller chance for attacks.
-- It is cheaper because hosting static files is far cheaper than depending on a server
+- It is cheaper because hosting static files is far cheaper than depending on a server.
-- Developers have an easier experience because it is more focused on the front-end and easier to debug
+- Developers have an easier experience because it is more focused on the front-end and easier to debug.

 # How can someone use the JAMStack?